-Our educators connect K-12 learners with hands-on ecological science through innovative schoolyard programs, onsite field trips, EcoDiscovery summer day camps, and our annual Data Jam competitions, which engage middle and high school students throughout New York’s Hudson Valley and in Baltimore, Maryland.
+Our educators connect K-12 learners with hands-on ecological science through innovative schoolyard programs, onsite field trips, Eco-Discovery summer day camps, and our annual Data Jam competition, which engage middle and high school students.

-The Mid-Hudson Young Environmental Scientist Program is a new a Cary-led mentoring initiative that allows local high school students to conduct advanced environmental research, with a focus on their home ecosystem.
+The Mid-Hudson Young Environmental Scientist Program is a Cary-led mentoring initiative that allows local high school students to conduct advanced environmental research, with a focus on their home ecosystem.

 Each winter, we offer a graduate-level Fundamentals of Ecosystem Ecology course that examines key topics in ecology and teaches skills needed to succeed in an advanced research setting.

 Many of our scientists have appointments at colleges and universities including Yale, Cornell, Princeton, Columbia, Bard, Boston University, and the University of Connecticut.
 They also advise graduate students from universities around the world.